Writing Podcast

 - When you write what you feel, there will be lossy.
 Words can't fully grasp sensations.

-- Go deeper into your feelings.
+- Go deeper into yourself.
+Excavate your psyche.
 You'll keep finding things to write about.
-Excavate your psyche.
 Translate your inner world into words.

 - Pointless things you did in life is great material for writing.